 This goal outlines RSD core program for all students.
-This goal outlines the measurable outcomes and actions/services that benefit all students, using only base funds.
-We revised Goal 1 to ensure clarity and focus on core services for students.
-This revision maintains the focus on core services while emphasizing the district's commitment to providing all students with the necessary resources and programs for success.
+This goal outlines the measurable outcomes and actions/services that benefit all students, using only base funds to support.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1 Fully Credentialed and Appropriately Assigned Teachers 2022-23 Commission on Teacher Credentialing (CTC) Summary of Findings 100% fully credentialed 8 misassignments (4 misassignments for English Language Development) 100% Fully Credentialed and Appropriately Assigned Teachers.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Current Difference from Outcome Baseline

+1 Fully Credentialed and Appropriately Assigned Teachers 2022-23 Commission on Teacher Credentialing (CTC) Summary of Findings 100% fully credentialed 8 misassignments (4 misassignments for English Language Development) 100% Fully Credentialed and Appropriately Assigned Teachers.
 0 Misassignments 2 Facilities Inspection Tool (FIT) 100% Facility Rate (FIT) for all schools is in Exemplary or Good repair (per SARCs Dec 2023) 100% Overall Facility Rate for all schools is in Exemplary or Good repair (per SARCs Dec 2026) 3 California School Staff Survey (CHKS) 86% staff indicated 'Strongly Agree' or 'Agree' to the statement: This school has clean and well-maintained facilities and property.
-(CHKS Spring 2024) 90% staff will indicate 'Strongly Agree' or 'Agree' to the statement: This school has clean and well- maintained facilities and property.
-(Spring 2027) 4 Access to Standards- aligned materials (Survey) 100% Students have access to their own CCSS standards-aligned instructional materials.
-(District Survey 2023-24 school year) 100% Students have access to thier own CCSS standards-aligned instructional materials.
-(District survey 2026-2027 school year) 5 Indicator 2 Self- Spring, 2024 Local Indicator: Rating of "full implementation" or "full implementation and sustainability" on 4 out of 5 focus areas for English language arts, math, science, social studies Spring 2027 Local Indicator: Rating of "full implementation" or "full implementation and sustainability" on 4 out of 5 focus areas for English language arts, math, science, social studies
+90% staff will indicate 'Strongly Agree' or 'Agree' to the statement: This school has clean and well- maintained facilities and property.
+4 Access to Standards- aligned materials (Survey) 100% Students have access to thier own CCSS standards-aligned instructional materials.
+100% Students have access to thier own CCSS standards-aligned instructional materials.